Government Support for the Self-Employed

 This page provides advice and information about Government support for the self-employed during the coronavirus pandemic.

 The Self-employment Income Support Scheme (SEISS) provides financial assistance to self-employed people who have lost income due to coronavirus.

-The scheme is now closed for the first, second and third grant.
+The scheme is now closed for the first, second, third and fourth grant.

 On 3 March 2021, the Government announced eligibility criteria will be widened to include those who filed a 2019/20 tax return.

 A fifth grant covering May 2021 to September 2021 will be open to claims from late July 2021.

 The grant is taxable and will be paid out in a single instalment.

 Guidance has been published if you have been overpaid, made a claim in error and were not eligible for the grant or would like to make a voluntary repayment.